onflow/flow/agendas/2024/sprint-kickoff/2024-02-02-Flow-Sprint-Kickoff.md

 **This sprint**

-- Complete Band Protocol docs and examples and publish to community.
-This enables broader testing on testnet
+- Complete Band Protocol docs and examples and publish to community (@alilloig).
+This unlocks community testing on testnet
 - USDC contracts update to Cadence 1.0 starting (@joshuahannan)
+- Release updated emulator with latest EVM changes (@sideninja)

 **On Hold**
 - N/A

 **Active Epics**

 - Establish Defi/Liquidity infrastructure for Cadence 1.0 update
 - Ensure Flow has best-in-class on- and off-ramps for USDC liquidity across DeFi ecosystem
 - Expand Flow DeFi ecosystem primitives and protocols

 ---

 ### **User Experience** Greg